Everything You Need to Know About the 2nd Chance Act in Georgia

 If you face barriers to employment and housing because of your past, you may wonder how to get your second chance.

 Know that the Second Chance Law won’t automatically seal your record.
-You’ll need to file a petition and make your case to a court.
+You’ll need to file a petition and file your case in court.
 The judge will consider if knowing about your conviction is for the good of the public’s interest.
 If they determine that the public has a right to know, your criminal history will continue showing up on background checks.